denis-collette/HappyPets/README.md

 ## 📱 Project Focus

 - **Mobile-first design:** Optimized for mobile with plans to support desktop browsers.
-- **Pet-first social experience:** Each user can add multiple pet cards and interact through their pets.
+- **Pet-first social experience:** Each user can add and manage multiple pet cards.
 - **Community building:** Users can meet, chat, and attend or host events such as pet walks or play-dates.

 ---